 The Pussycat Doll’s ‘When I Grow Up’ saw Tash’s patrons sashay into the ‘Music Room at Trades Hall’ with style.
 Not only was this song choice lyrically perfect to set up the show’s content, but it also established the energy of her crowd; ramping us up for a pop-filled night of belting and satire.

-Despite the small Monday-night audience of about 15, Tash planted herself on stage with the utmost confidence, donning all black, big silver hoops, even bigger hair, and shinny, patented heels.
+Despite the small Monday night audience of about 15, Tash planted herself on stage with the utmost confidence, donning all black, big silver hoops, even bigger hair, and shiny patented heels.
 With an aesthetic that screamed 21st century warrior woman, her powerhouse mezzo soprano vocals were established during the first song, “I’m a Survivor” (which became, “I’m so Entitled,”) poking fun of the seemingly self-entitled nature of Millennials.

 Tash’s ability to parody songs and keep them relatable is impressive.
 What aids her to do so lies within the structure of her dialogue in between songs.
 Keeping everything fast-paced, relatable (yes, everything I own is from K-Mart too Tash!), audience-centric, with some vamping underneath by her oh-so-talented pianist (Tim Solly) allowed Adulting to run smoothly, quickly, and left us wanting more.
 Tim provided just the right amount of support, without shying away from the spotlight, nor stealing it from Tash.